 The Sirtaki Dance

 So, this is Greece through the eyes of two locals who love their country with all its bad and good moments.
-But what is Greece to you, we wonder?
+But to you, what is Greece known for, we wonder?

 Katerina and Maria, two passionate world travelers who currently live in their hometown Athens Greece, created their travel website, It’s all trip to me, in an effort to inspire people with full-time jobs to travel more, just like they do.
 Needless to say that they know Greece like the palm of their hands.
 In this post, they will share with us what they feel are some of the most striking features of their beloved country.